timholy/SnoopCompile.jl/docs/src/snoopi_deep_analysis.md

 - check for invalidations
 - adjust method specialization in your package or its dependencies
 - fix problems in type inference
-- add precompile directives
+- add `precompile` directives

 The importance of fixing "problems" in type-inference was indicated in the [tutorial](@ref): successful precompilation requires a chain of ownership, but runtime dispatch (when inference cannot predict the callee) results in breaks in this chain.
 By improving inferrability, you can convert short, unconnected call-trees into a smaller number of large call-trees that all link back to your package(s).

 In practice, it also turns out that opportunities to adjust specialization are often revealed by analyzing inference failures, so this page is complementary to the previous one.

-Throughout this page, we'll use the `OptimizeMe` demo, which ships with SnoopCompile.
+Throughout this page, we'll use the `OptimizeMe` demo, which ships with `SnoopCompile`.

 !!! note
-    To understand what follows, it's essential to refer to [OptimizeMe source code](https://github.com/timholy/SnoopCompile.jl/blob/master/examples/OptimizeMe.jl) as you follow along.
+    To understand what follows, it's essential to refer to [`OptimizeMe` source code](https://github.com/timholy/SnoopCompile.jl/blob/master/examples/OptimizeMe.jl) as you follow along.

 ```julia
 julia> using SnoopCompile